Begotten (film): Music and sound design

 Begotten has no dialogue or text apart from its opening intertitles.
 (Note: Attributed to multiple references:) Merhige chose to make the film silent after viewing documentary footage of the bombing of Hiroshima, having been emotionally affected by the complete silence and lack of voice of the victims.
 Merhige recalled in 2024:

 All of the victims had this look of complete calm and just calm astonishment as they looked millions of miles past the lens of the camera.
 I remember[ed] thinking that, when life becomes that extreme... that terrifying.
 When you see things that you can't unsee, and experience things that no one can relate to on the entire planet... you're really left with this spooky, terrifying silence.

 Intending to evoke a similar atmosphere to the Hiroshima footage, Merhige developed the film as set "[in] a time that predates spoken language" in which "communication is made on a sensory level".
 Frustration with storytelling through exposition and the limitations dialogue imposed upon narration also contributed to the lack of dialogue in Begotten.

 The film score and sound effects were written and mixed by the then novice composer Evan Albam.
 Merhige and Albam spent a year working on the soundtrack, crafting the right balance of visual and audio cues.
 The music is ambient and dirge-like, and contains natural sounds such as bird calls, insect noises and heartbeats.
 (Note: Attributed to multiple references:) Music in Begotten often mirrors the improvised and incomplete atmosphere of early silent films.
 The sound effects mixed into the score are often looped, differing from the normal synchronized sound.
 Writing for the academic journal Film International, the artist Ted Knighton argues that this "incomplete" feel to the sound touched upon the themes of creation.
 He wrote that Begotten is "not a film of an evolving world, it is [a] film as an evolving world".
 Scholar Andrew M. Whelan writes, the ambient and unconventional score of Begotten shares the same thematic style as power electronics, a form of noise music, that provokes strong reactions from listeners.

-In 2016, Merhige began work on a remaster of the film for a limited-edition vinyl release set for 2017.
-Later that year, former March Violets band member-turned-composer Tom Ashton announced that he was working with Merhige on an "audio reimagining" of the soundtrack.
-As of 2025 there have been no new updates on its outcome.